 We focus on providing clinical development solutions primarily to companies that recognize the benefits of utilizing our full-service outsourcing model.
 We believe our model is particularly attractive to small- and mid-sized biopharmaceutical companies, which seek specialized capabilities and infrastructure required for complex and global clinical trials, including therapeutic expertise, insightful protocol design, project feasibility assessment and timely and high-quality trial execution.
-We expect that outsourced development expenditures for small- and mid-sized biopharmaceutical companies will continue to outpace outsourced development expenditures for the broader biopharmaceutical market.
+We expect that outsourced development expenditures for small- and mid-sized biopharmaceutical companies will continue to outpace outsourced development expenditure for the broader biopharmaceutical market.
 We believe we can expand our market share with this customer segment given our continued strategic focus and the attractiveness of our model to these companies.
 Furthermore, as the clinical development and regulatory processes grow increasingly more global and complex, we believe large pharmaceutical companies will increasingly recognize the benefits of our disciplined, full-service operating model.
 For the Successor year ended December 31, 2015, we generated 55.7%, 29.3% and 15.0% of our net service revenue from small- and mid-sized biotechnology companies, mid-sized pharmaceutical companies and large pharmaceutical companies, respectively.

 We believe that our model, focused on full-service delivery, and our attractive customer mix have resulted in robust levels of historical revenue growth, Adjusted EBITDA margins and strong Free Cash Flow.
 For the Successor year ended December 31, 2015, we generated total net service revenue of \$320.1 million and Adjusted EBITDA of \$101.2 million, representing net service revenue and Adjusted EBITDA compound annual growth rates, or CAGRs, of 21.7% and 26.2%, respectively, since 2012.
-Our net (loss) income for the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2013 was \$(8.7) million, \$(14.3) million, \$(1.2) million and \$24.8 million, respectively, partially as a result of non-cash amortization expense associated with identified intangible assets acquired as part of the Transaction.
+Our net (loss) income for the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2013 was \$(8.7) million, \$(14.3) million, \$(1.2) million and \$24.8 million, respectively.
 Over the last 15 years, we have maintained average Adjusted EBITDA margins of approximately 34%, while significantly scaling our business organically and expanding globally.
 Additionally, we have consistently demonstrated an ability to convert Adjusted EBITDA into Free Cash Flow.
 Our annual Free Cash Flow conversion, defined as Free Cash Flow divided by Adjusted EBITDA, has averaged 81.7% since 2012.
-Net cash provided by operating activities for the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2013 was \$84.1 million, \$62.5 million, \$12.8 million and \$98.1 million respectively.
-For a reconciliation of Adjusted EBITDA, a non-GAAP measure, to net (loss) income, and for a reconciliation of Free Cash Flow, also a non-GAAP measure, to net cash provided by operating activities, see "-Summary Historical Consolidated Financial and Other Data."
-Additionally, as of March 31, 2016 and December 31, 2015, we had total long-term debt, net, of \$378.5 million and \$377.9 million outstanding, respectively.
-We intend to use the net proceeds of this offering to repay a portion of this indebtedness.
-See "Use of Proceeds."
+Net cash provided by operating activities for the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2013 was \$84.1 million, \$62.5 million, \$12.8 million and \$98.1 million, respectively.
+For a reconciliation of Adjusted EBITDA, a non-GAAP measure, to net (loss) income, and for a reconciliation of Free Cash Flow, also a non-GAAP measure, to net cash provided by operating activities, see "Summary Historical Consolidated Financial and Other Data."